Integrated Packing and Shipping Stations

 Stations should be adjusted to fit the worker.
-Consider the height of the table, the height and distance of monitors and arm accessories.
-Evaluate the comfort of the worker to ensure they are not feeling unnecessary strain.
+Consider the height of the table, the height, and the distance of monitors and arm accessories.
+Evaluate the comfort of the worker to ensure they are not feeling the unnecessary strain.

 There are a variety of benefits for integrating the order fulfillment process.
 An integrated station can be a great space-saver for any warehouse.
 The smaller required footprint reduces the costs for valuable real estate.
 There is also no longer a need to transport packages between packing and shipping stations.
 With fewer touch-points, there will also be a reduction in errors.
 Ultimately, the greatest benefit is the impact on productivity and efficiency, which is a key driver of customer satisfaction.

 Integrate Your Packaging & Shipping Stations with Treston

 Luckily, Treston offers several ways to get started on ordering packaging and shipping stations, and accessories.
 Design your own workstation with our virtual 3D experience or explore our smart workspace inventory to find lean, ergonomic solutions.
 When you're ready to take the next step and request a quote, either refer to our catalogs for ordering information or contact the experts at Treston to receive direct assistance.

 Treston offers a variety of ergonomic workstation products designed to improve workplace productivity.
 Each station is designed with the needs and comfort of the worker in mind.
 All Treston workstations are adjustable and adaptable due to their modular design.
 A custom workstation can be created from our vast range of standard accessories.